 - 7. The Certificates are not fully covered by the Underlying Unit held by Issuer or a trustee for and on behalf of the Issuer.
 The Issuer has appropriate risk management capabilities to manage the issue of the Certificates. - 8.
 Société Générale, Singapore Branch, currently of 8 Marina Boulevard, #12-01 Marina Bay Financial Centre Tower 1, Singapore 018981, has been authorised to accept, on behalf of the Issuer and the Guarantor, service of process and any other notices required to be served on the Issuer or the Guarantor.
-Any notices required to be served on the Issuer or the Guarantor should be sent to Société Générale at the above address for the attention of Société Générale Legal Department.
+Any notices required to be served on the Issuer or the Guarantor.
+Any notices required to be served on the Issuer or the Guarantor of Société Générale at the above address for the attention of Société Générale Legal Department.